LBNL-UCB-STI/beam/docs/developers.rst

   ./gradlew deploy -P[beamConfigs | beamExperiments]=config-or-experiment-file

 The command will start an ec2 instance based on the provided configurations and run all simulations in serial.
 At the end of each simulation/experiment, outputs are uploaded to a public Amazon S3 bucket_.
-To run each each simulation/experiment parallel on separate instances, set `beamBatch` to false.
+The default behavior is to run each simulation/experiment parallel on separate instances.
 For customized runs, you can also use following parameters that can be specified from command line:

 * **propsFile**: to specify file with default values
 * **runName**: to specify instance name.